 See our full trail report on Cummins Falls here.

 The main hike to the falls and swimming area is through the river.
 So you will get very wet on the way there.
 The hike from the parking lot to the falls takes about 45 min to an hour.
 The water is not too high usually but if it has rained recently and the water is fast, then please skip it.
 Go another time.

 However if the water is fairly calm and low, then take your time and it’s a straight shot to the falls.
 You will most likely be walking along many other people.
 There are a couple of items you may want to invest in to make this hike a little easier on you.

-- a good pair of water shoes – you will probably be fine in an old pair of sneakers but they will most likely be ruined and need to be thrown out afterwards.
-I wore these Northside water sandals from Amazon when I hiked the narrows in Zion National Park this summer and they held up very well.
+- A good pair of water shoes – you will probably be fine in an old pair of sneakers but they will most likely be ruined and need to be thrown out afterwards.

-- a hiking pole or stick – it can be easy to lose your balance on a rocky bottom with a mild current.
+- A hiking pole or stick – it can be easy to lose your balance on a rocky bottom with a mild current.
 The first time I went to Cummins I did not have one but the second time I did and it made a huge difference and probably saved me from busting my butt more than once.
-Check out this post I did on trekking poles and pick you a pair up before you head to Cummins Falls.

 Distance from Cookeville: about 20 min